lfrei/kafka-training/cluster.md

 ./kafka-console-consumer --bootstrap-server localhost:19092,localhost:29092,localhost:39092 --from-beginning --topic sensor
 ```

-shutdown one broker
+shutdown broker
-* does the creation and the read still work?
+* shutdown one broker: does the creation and the read still work?
-* does it work with only one broker?
+* shutdown two brokers: does it work with only one broker?
 * what happens to the replicas if you create data with only one broker alive?
 Is this behavior desired?
+💡 you can shutdown a broker by using `docker stop kafka-number`

 play with failover
 * create a stream (seq 10901101042 |...)
 * connect a consumer
-* check the leader, and turn on and off brokers
+* check the leader, and start and stop brokers
 * what did you observe?

 ## Exercise 2: Partitioning and Partitioning Keys, Consumer Groups